Peersgit/4447_final_project/README.md

 - season : year (2017 - 2022)

 # Engineered Features
-- away_team_win_perc : The win percentage for the away team at every game. (if they win their first game, their win % for the second game would be 100%)
+- away_team_win_perc : The win percentage for the away team at every game.
+(If they win their first game, their win % for the second game would be 100%)
-- home_team_win_perc : The win percentage for the home team at every game. (if they win their first game, their win % for the second game would be 100%)
+- home_team_win_perc : The win percentage for the home team at every game.
+(If they win their first game, their win % for the second game would be 100%)
 - Q1_diff : The difference between the home and away quarter 1 score
 - Q2_diff : The difference between the home and away quarter 2 score
 - Q3_diff : The difference between the home and away quarter 3 score